 Check your campus Facebook page for specific needs in your area and opportunities to serve others.

 There are many needs in our communities right now as a result of the COVID-19 pandemic.
-As a church community, we want to do our part in serving our communities well, so we have decided to come around a few local hospitals.
-We want to send a message of appreciation for the great work they are doing every day, even to the point of putting their own lives in danger.
-We simply want to make it a bit easier to fuel themselves and their families.
+As a church community, we want to serve our communities well, so we have decided to come around some of our local hospitals and food pantries.

 - Medical City McKinney